ThreatHuntingProject/ThreatHunting/index.md

 ## Getting Started

+First, if you are new to the idea of threat hunting, you may find the
+<a href="{{ site.baseurl }}/reading-list">annotated reading list</a> a
+useful source of links to help you understand what hunting is, how it's done and what successful organizations do to help their hunters.

 The core of this repository is the list of published hunting procedures, which you will find on the sidebar.
 You can either browse the full list, or if you have a specific hunting objective in mind,